-Blogs are written and published in the now, usually referencing the exact time they were written.
+Blogs are written and published in the now, usually referencing the exact time I wrote them.
 As time goes on, new posts may update or supersede earlier ones.
-As such, some of your blog entries will be completely unsuitable for use in a book because they are comments on a moment, rather than less time-bound thoughts or comments.
+Some of your blog entries will be completely unsuitable for use in a book because they are comments on a moment, rather than less time-bound thoughts or comments.

 Will the structure of my blog translate to a book?

 It is worth viewing your blog in the round.
 You may have a hundred thousand words of great content, but you may end up stripping away half of that content to preserve your best posts.
 It is worth thinking about whether you want a literal version of your blogs in book format or whether you can do more with the text when planning how it might be read on the page.
 For example, you may be able to connect several blogs together and present them as longer essays.